ffmc/data-analytics-portfolio/README.md

 <a href="https://public.tableau.com/views/Covid19_15850184809770/Covid19?:display_count=y&:origin=viz_share_link">Covid-19 Analysis</a> - During the early days of the pandemic I was very interested on following the curve so I have decided to create my own dashboard to follow how close were we to flatten the curves.

-<a href="https://public.tableau.com/views/TimeseriesofPetrolandDieselprices/Timeseries?:display_count=y&:origin=viz_share_link">Petrol vs Diesel Prices in the UK</a> - Project set for #MakeOverMonday where a new dataset is analysed every week.
+<a href="https://public.tableau.com/views/TimeseriesofPetrolandDieselprices/Timeseries?:display_count=y&:origin=viz_share_link">Petrol vs Diesel Prices in the UK</a> - Project Created for #MakeOverMonday week17 2020.

+<a href="https://public.tableau.com/profile/francisco4773#!/vizhome/OperationFistula_15885502623840/OperationFistula">Operation Fistula</a> - Project Created for #MakeOverMonday week18 2020.

+<a href="https://public.tableau.com/profile/francisco4773#!/vizhome/WorldHappiness_15891305541910/WorldHappiness">World Happiness Report</a> - Project Created for #MakeOverMonday week19 2020.

 <a href="https://public.tableau.com/views/FinalProjectMasterTableau/CoverPage?:display_count=y&:origin=viz_share_link">Explore Canada's Bankrupcies</a> - Project created for an advance course on Tableau.

 <h1> <img src="https://img.shields.io/badge/Projects-PowerBi-yellow" alt="powerbi" style="max-width:100%;"></h1>

-<a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/PowerBI">Adventure Works</a> - A project created for an advanced course on PowerBi.
+<a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/PowerBI">Adventure Works</a> - A project created for an advanced course on Power BI.

-<a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/PowerBI">Maven Market</a> - A second project created for an advanced course on PowerBi.
+<a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/PowerBI">Maven Market</a> - A second project created for an advanced course on Power Bi.

 <h1> <img src="https://img.shields.io/badge/Presentations-ppt-orange" alt="visualization" style="max-width:100%;"></h1>

-<a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/Presentations">Here</a> you can find some of my presentations where I show some data insights.
+Some of the presentations I have created for academic purposes can be found <a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/Presentations">here</a>